Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Display a scene/README.md

 ## How to use the sample

-When loaded, the sample will display a scene.
+When opened, the sample will display a scene.
 Pan and zoom to explore the scene.

 ## How it works